 Julie resides in Rapid City and spends weekends with her husband, Jeremiah, and son, Walt, on the family ranch located on the Cheyenne River, 50 miles southeast of Rapid City.
 In her spare time, she enjoys spending time with family and friends, cooking, running, and traveling.

-Alumni Feature- Jeremy Anderson, Class of 1998
+Alumni Feature- Dale Ruhoff, Class of 2018

 Paying it Forward